 The primary criterion used to evaluate and select a serial subscription is the title's support of the educational program of the college.
 Efforts should be made to achieve a balance among the various departments in ordering serials, keeping in mind the differential reliance upon serial publications and their varying costs.

-Other considerations are:
+Other important considerations are:

-- Accessibility through indexing and abstracting services
+- Accessibility through indexing and abstracting services/subscription databases

 - Subscription price

 - Availability/pricing through interlibrary loan or other document delivery services

 - Presence on a core-titles list for a department or an accrediting agency

 - Appropriateness for the level of study of the subject at the college